lwshakib/book-library-management-api/README.md

 - Express.js team for the excellent web framework
 - MongoDB team for the powerful database
-- BullMQ team for the robust queue system
+- Nodemailer team for the reliable email solution
 - All contributors who help improve this project

 ## 📝 Changelog